pixel-point/pixelpoint-website/content/posts/2022-06-29-web-optimized-video-ffmpeg/index.md

 As a bonus you can use the following nice shell script below that can create for you optimized video in VP9 and H265 with a single command.

 [Use Github Gist](https://gist.github.com/lnikell/7a241aa2fe371170f0fb4a9fb92549ac)

+### Troubleshooting

+- If you encounter a green screen video during conversion to H.265, try adding the `-pix_fmt yuv420p` flag
+- If you want to test the video quality with different settings without waiting for the entire video to be encoded, use the `-frames:v 1` option, which allows you to render only a specified number of frames from the beginning of the video
+- If you want to use video for on-scroll frame-by-frame animation, use the `-g 1` flag.
+It will make seeking smoother.